triton-lang/triton-ascend/README.md

 -t triton-ascend-image:latest -f ./docker/Dockerfile .
 ```

-- To start a container based on this image, you can refer to the following command:
+- To start a container from this image, you can refer to the following command:

 ```bash
 docker run -u 0 -dit --shm-size=512g --name=triton-ascend_container --net=host --privileged \